Hellenic Heads – Six Eras of Greek History By Greek Sculptor George Petrides

-The Exhibition, “Hellenic Heads”, a Personal Exploration of Greek History and Culture over 2,500 Years, by renowned Greek-American sculptor George Petrides, is heading for Venice!
+The six “Hellenic Heads” represent a Personal Exploration of Greek History and Culture over 2,500 Years, by renowned Greek-American sculptor George Petrides.

-Six huge heads, each one standing over two meters tall (including pedestal) and representing six periods of Greek history; Classical Greek Period (510 BC to 323 BC), Byzantine Period (330 AD to 1453 AD), Greek War of Independence (1821 to 1829, The destruction of Smyrna (1922), The Nazi Occupation and Greek Civil War (1941 to 1949) and The Present Looking to the Future, will be on show from the 15th of April until the 30th of November.
+The six huge heads, each one standing over two meters tall (including pedestal) represent six periods of Greek history; Classical Greek Period (510 BC to 323 BC), Byzantine Period (330 AD to 1453 AD), Greek War of Independence (1821 to 1829, The destruction of Smyrna (1922), The Nazi Occupation and Greek Civil War (1941 to 1949) and The Present Looking to the Future.

 George Petrides